 She is glad that Chloe connects her brother’s symptoms to the topic she taught earlier in class.
 The intuitive girl is also smart enough to see that her parents are not negligent.
 They just can’t afford the healthcare her brother needs!

 “I think something s wrong with Justin’s gallbladder.
 I know they had him tested, but I don’t know what the doctor called it,” the youth surmises.

 “We should go over his symptoms again, Chloe.
 After that, I’ll give you some questions to ask your mom, and the child himself.
 Okay?”

 “Yes, Miss Chambers.”

-“Okay, come… I’ll write it all out for you,” She says.
+“Okay, come… I’ll write it all out for you,” she says.
 Chloe follows her as they close the remaining gap between them and Evelyn’s car.
-With spring in every movement, Evelyn picks up a note and scribbles on it for a while.
+With spring in every movement, Evelyn picks up a note pad and scribbles on it for a while.

 “All you have to do is check if your brother has had any of these symptoms.
 You tick if he has, and cross it out if he hasn’t, okay?” she asks.

 “Yes, Miss Chambers,” Chloe says while taking the note from her.